 One thing i tell guests is things are not always quite as they seem in the Brewster Inn garden and i’ll show you another example of that next time too.
 There’s a clue in the picture below

-The Brewster Inn gardens are really coming on now in year 3 of a 5 year plan and that’s all thanks to 3 wonderful people, Darlene, Lorraine and Danny who are responsible for the garden renovations.
-It is truly amazing work that they do for me here.
+The Brewster Inn gardens are really coming on now in year 3 of a 5 year plan and that’s all thanks to help from wonderful gardeners.

 Here is another angle of this section of garden taken from late June.
 All the slate is Monson slate from Monson Maine.
 Its the original slate off the roof from when the house was remodeled in 1934.
 Lots and lots of excellent landscaping materials complete with nail holes to landscape areas of garden and make new pathways.. beautiful!